Interested in working with me as a travel/food writer and blogger?

 Where am I now?

-After three and a half years of travel, going around the world twice (sort of), visiting 50+ countries, and vagabonding around the United States staying with friends and family, I returned to Chicago in 2009 and actually unpacked my bag.
-Now I travel about every month or so and enjoy our amazing world!
+After three and a half years of travel, going around the world twice (sort of), visiting 50+ countries, and vagabonding around the United States staying with friends and family, I returned to Chicago in 2010 and actually unpacked my bag.
+I still travel, but much less.

 The more official bio:

 I am an established travel/food writer and three-time Emmy-award winning TV producer and video consultant.
 As a travel industry expert, I’ve appeared on WGN-TV and Good Morning America.
 After more than a decade in broadcast television I took a sabbatical, which turned into three years traveling and working my way around the world.
 I document my (mis)adventures on my blog, LLworldtour.com.
-My writing and photography has been published by American Way Magazine, West Jet Magazine, the Wall Street Journal, the Chicago Tribune, Smithsonian, the Malibu Times, Encyclopedia Britannica, Orbitz, Urbanful, theLatinKitchen.com, Jetsetter.com and Huffington Post.
-I host and organize the Meet Plan GO Chicago conference.
-And I’ve spoken about video and journalism at several conferences including the Travel Blog Exchange (TBEX), the World Travel Market in London (WTM), the New York Travel Fest, the Women in Travel Summit, Green Festival Chicago, the American Society of Journalists and Authors (ASJA), SheSays Chicago, and “Visit Russia” in Yaroslavl.
-I recently published The Ultimate Travel Tips: Essential Advice for Your Adventures available on Amazon.
+My writing and photography has been published by American Way Magazine, West Jet Magazine, the Wall Street Journal, the Chicago Tribune, Smithsonian, the Malibu Times, Encyclopedia Britannica, Orbitz, Scandinavian Airlies, theLatinKitchen.com, Jetsetter.com and Huffington Post.
+I’ve spoken about video and journalism at several conferences including the Travel Blog Exchange (TBEX), the World Travel Market in London (WTM), the New York Travel Fest, the Women in Travel Summit, Green Festival Chicago, the American Society of Journalists and Authors (ASJA), SheSays Chicago, and “Visit Russia” in Yaroslavl.
+I published The Ultimate Travel Tips: Essential Advice for Your Adventures available on Amazon.

 During three years traveling non-stop, I took Spanish and surfing lessons in Costa Rica, rode through the narrow fjords and icy glaciers of the Chilean Patagonia, hiked up a snowy volcano in Ecuador, swam with dolphins off the coast of New Zealand, climbed high atop the Harbour Bridge in Sydney, sand-boarded the dunes of Dubai, kayaked between pristine islands of Belize, climbed like Moses to the top of Mt.
 Sinai, and successfully accomplished a two-week bicycle tour through the rice fields Vietnam.
 I also found work in many places—I served up coffee and sandwiches in a café in Melbourne, taught private business English lessons in Istanbul, performed proofreading work for a Turkish media conglomerate, worked as a research assistant at the University of Cologne, was a pet sitter and an ‘extra’ in Los Angeles, did public relations for a company in Madrid and did some English voice recording for a publishing company in Berlin.
 All the while I’ve been documenting my travels with photographs and articles from the road/train tracks/rickshaw/camel.